 Showing product colours inline on your product archive

-With Faster Woo Widgets, we let you show attributes or categories inline above or below your products in your product archive.
+With Super Speedy Filters, we let you show attributes or categories inline above or below your products in your product archive.
 This is useful so users can see the available colours for each product, and if they wish to they can even select that colour from the inline area to only show products in that colour.

 You can position these inline colour attributes wherever you like and style them how you wish (and inline colour swatches are coming very soon too!).